Empowering Families. Expanding Educational Choices.

 Myth: ESAs take funding from public schools.

 False.
 When students leave public schools using choice programs, they free up money for the students who remain.
 Taking a student out of public school removes the cost of educating that student to that school.
 Most of these savings remain in local school budgets where they benefit other students; the rest of the savings go into state budgets.
-Moreover, during the 23-24 school year, public schools received $1,178 of additional funding for every student who enrolled in an accredited non-public school – even if the student has never attended their local public school.
+Additionally, during the 2023-2024 school year, public schools received an extra $1,178 for every student who enrolled in an accredited nonpublic school—even if that student had never previously attended a local public school.

 Myth: There are no open seats at faith-based private schools.

 False.
-While some schools are at capacity, the majority of Iowa faith-based private schools have seats available for new students.
+While some schools are at capacity, the majority of Iowa faith-based private schools can accommodate new students.

 Myth: Faith-based private school tuition exceeds ESA funds provided.